garibiori/CPSC350_FA21_ASSIGNMENT2_GARIBI/README.md

 2. no sources were used

 3. make all
-./assignment2.exe E2T //for English to Tutnese
-./assignment2.exe T2E //for Tutnese to English
+./assignment2.exe English E2T //for English to Tutnese ./assignment2.exe Tutnese T2E //for Tutnese to English